Finding a job with a new employer Your rights during redundancy

 You can get free, confidential advice from career experts.

-Find out more on the PACE website
+Find support for redundancy on the PACE website

 Wales